Top Volunteer Management Software for 2023

 Notable features on the free plan: Automatic reporting, website integration, mobile app, unlimited admins, and unlimited volunteers

 SignupGenius is a tool for managing online signups.
 Great for volunteer signups, but also things like potlucks.
-Lots of schools and churches use SignupGenius for things like this.
+Lots of schools and churches use SignupGenius for stuff like this.

 Why we love it: It’s quick to set up and has a free plan for nonprofits.

 Things to consider: SignupGenius’s free platform has ads and isn’t as user-friendly for volunteers.
-Also, SignupGenius lacks a lot of the backend features needed for volunteer management.
+Also, SignupGenius lacks many of the backend features needed for volunteer management.

 Want to see how POINT compares with SignUpGenius?
 Read more here.